Use the Tab and Up, Down arrow keys to select menu items.

-At the advanced level of this course students are expected to read widely, following the references given in the handouts and in lectures, and the pronouncements by the Chartered Accountants Australia and New Zealand.
-In addition students should endeavour to read business newspapers, such as National Business Review or The Independent and Unlimited has interesting business-related articles.
+At the advanced level of this course, students are expected to read widely, following the references given in the handouts and in lectures, and the pronouncements by the XRB (i.e. IFRS).
+In addition students should endeavour to read business media and the business news in newspapers and other media (which are widely available online).

 Domestic fee $845.00